Finite-time Landauer principle beyond weak coupling: Abstract

 \section{Abstract}

 Landauer's principle gives a fundamental limit to the thermodynamic cost of erasing information.
 Its saturation requires a reversible isothermal process, and hence infinite time.
 We develop a finite-time version of Landauer’s principle for a bit encoded in the occupation of a single fermionic mode, which can be strongly coupled to a reservoir.
 By solving the exact non-equilibrium dynamics, we optimize erasure processes (taking both the fermion’s energy and system-bath coupling as control parameters) in the slow driving regime through a geometric approach to thermodynamics.
 We find analytic expressions for the thermodynamic metric and geodesic equations, which can be solved numerically.
-Their solution yields optimal processes that allow us to characterize a finite-time correction to Landauer's bound, fully taking into account non-markovian and strong coupling effects.
+Their solution yields optimal processes that allow us to characterize a finite-time correction to Landauer's bound, fully taking into account strong coupling effects.
+Our result suggests the emergence of the Planckian time, $\tau_{\rm Pl}=\hbar/k_B T$ , as the shortest timescale for information erasure.